-- (1) delivery of contributions collected by a member of the candidate's committee, such as a block worker or a volunteer who hosts a fundraising event, to the committee's treasurer; and - (2) a delivery made by an individual on behalf of the individual's spouse.
+- delivery of contributions collected by a member of the candidate's committee, such as a block worker or a volunteer who hosts a fundraising event, to the committee's treasurer; and a delivery mode by an individual on back of the individual's measure. - (2) a delivery made by an individual on behalf of the individual's spouse.

-Notwithstanding sections $\underline{211A.02}$ , subdivision 3, and $\underline{410.21}$ , this section supersedes any home rule charter.
+Notwithstanding sections 211A.02, subdivision 3, and 410.21, this section supersedes any home rule charter.